theOtherLuke/nordlynx-router/README.md

 `dhcp-range=192.168.55.50,192.168.55.100,12h`

+The dhcp-range should match the LAN subnet.

 Save and exit.

-Test internet connetivity on host.
+Test internet connectivity on host.

 Check the client to make sure it is being assigned an ip address.
 Even though you won't have internet access from the client yet, it should be assigned an ip address at this point.